logo © 1996 Phil Waclawski

 7. If they forget to fill items out, use an array to store and print out their errors.

-8. The method should be "post" and the action should be "prog2.php (or the PHP_SELF variable, which is better)"
+8. The method can be post or get and the action should be the $_SERVER[SCRIPT_NAME] variable.

 • PHP requirements

-1. Use the $_POST['namefromform'] type format to grab your responses from the form (note: as a reminder, namefromform is whatever you used in the name=" " attributes in the form)
+1. Use the $formstuff = $_POST['item'] type format to grab your responses from the form as an array (note: as a reminder, namefromform is whatever you used in the name=" " attributes in the form)

-2. Using an associative array of indexed arrays, relate the item name of the 8 items for sale in the first pull down menu to an array containing
+3. Using an associative array of associative or indexed arrays, relate the item name of the 8 items for sale in the first pull down menu to an array containing

 • price